Can You Trade in a Financed Car? Here’s What You Need to Know!

 3. Determine Equity: Positive or Negative?

-• Positive equity means your car is worth more than you owe—lucky you! 🎉 You can use the equity as a down payment on your next car.
+• Positive Equity: If your car’s value is higher than your loan balance, you have positive equity.
+This is ideal because you can use the difference as a down payment toward your next car.

 4. Explore Your Trade-in Options